Planning a trip to Paris in the winter? Here’s everything you need to know!

 So now that you’re up to date with the ins and outs of Parisian winter weather, suitable clothing, and the benefits of visiting Paris in the winter, you’re probably itching to know about the best attractions to visit.

-Have no fear, as you’ll find that Paris is absolutely packed with things to do!
+Have no fear, as you’ll find that there are a lot of fun things to do in Paris!

 1. Take A Seine River Cruise